evanx/component-validator/README.md

    supervisor:
       type: 'supervisor'
 ```
-where the component is requiring a `supervisor` reference to its supervisor.
+where the component is requiring a reference to its supervisor.

 Experimentally speaking, we could preprocess the ES6 class to automatically insert `this` referencing in the source for all `state` properties:
 ```javascript